ChajinShin/EASN/Readme.md

 Link: [Download](https://yonsei-my.sharepoint.com/:f:/g/personal/chajin_o365_yonsei_ac_kr/EgzjXXdvMXBEpm2HMInAoGEBhXrlxLqaEIRKZu-G5mTBoQ?e=rvZstg)

 ## Setting
-For test dataset, we cut images to make the width and height multiple of 64 for all models including comparison model and traditional codec.
+For test dataset, we cut images to make the width and height multiple of 64 for all models including comparison models and traditional codec.

 Modify the following options in **./Model/"Model_Name"/config.yml**.